USC vs. Utah NCAA Football Odds, Plays and Insights | October 9, 2021

 USC Stats and Trends

-- USC has three wins against the spread in five games this year.
+- USC has played five games, with three wins against the spread.

-- So far this season, the Trojans have been installed as favorites by a 3-point margin or more five times and are 3-2 ATS in those contests.
+- This season, the Trojans have an ATS record of 3-2 in their five games as a favorite of 3 points or more.

 - USC's games this year have hit the over on two of five set point totals (40%).

-- When USC picks up over 301 yards, the team is 3-2 against the spread and 3-2 overall.
+- USC is 3-2 against the spread and 3-2 overall when the team amasses more than 301 yards.

 - This year, the Trojans have turned the ball over 10 times, four more than the Utes' takeaways (6).